-Mushrooms have risen in popularity over the last few years.
+Medicinal mushrooms have become very popular over the last few years.
 From shiitake and reishi, to chaga and maitake, more and more folks are feeling drawn to these fascinating and useful fungi.

 Making a "double extraction" is our preferred method since mushrooms contain some constituents that are water-soluble, called beta-glucans, and some that are alcohol-soluble, called triterpenes.
 A double extraction effectively pulls out these constituents with the added benefit of being shelf-stable!